-Top 9 Benefits of Social Media for Your Business
+Top 14 Benefits of Social Media for Your Business

 Each business has different goals and ways it measures success.

-Social media can help achieve those goals, but it’s important to stick to the basics and use them in ways that help your brand succeed.
+Social media can help achieve those goals, but it’s important to use each network in ways that help your brand succeed.

 Every brand is different.
-Let yours shine on social media.
+Help yours shine on social media by implementing the tips above.